MEDICATION ABORTION (THE ABORTION PILL)

 and complete the abortion.
 Deciding to continue the pregnancy to term is

 not an option after taking the first medication because the medications can

 Medical abortion requires

-a follow-up visit to the clinic.
-This return visit is very important to be
+a form of follow-up.
+This is very important to be

 sure that the abortion has been completed.
-The follow up visit consists of
+There are two options for

 takes about one hour, and is FREE.